A sheaf-theoretic model for SL(2,C) Floer homology: Properties and examples

-\begin{remark} For the right hand side of \eqref{eq:lambdaP} to be well-defined, we need to make sure that $\HP^*(Y)$ is finitely generated as an Abelian group.
-This is indeed the case: By \cite[Theorem 3.1]{Bussi}, the intersection of complex Lagrangians is an (oriented) complex analytic d-critical locus.
+\begin{proposition} For any closed, oriented $3$-manfiold $Y$, the invariants $\HP^*(Y)$ and $\HPf^*(Y)$ are finitely generated as Abelian groups. \end{proposition}

+\begin{proof} By \cite[Theorem 3.1]{Bussi}, the intersection of complex Lagrangians is an (oriented) complex analytic d-critical locus.
 The perverse sheaf $\Pb(Y) = \Pb_{L_0, L_1}$ is isomorphic to the one constructed in \cite[Theorem 6.9]{BBDJS}.
-The manifold $M=\CharIrr(\Sigma)$ is also an affine algebraic variety, and the Lagrangians $L_0, L_1$ are algebraic.
+The manifold $M=\CharIrr(\Sigma)$ is also an algebraic variety, and the Lagrangians $L_0, L_1$ are algebraic.
 Thus, $L_0 \cap L_1$ is naturally an algebraic d-critical locus, and from this we get an algebraic perverse sheaf $\Pb_{\operatorname{alg}}(Y)$.
 By construction, $\Pb_{\operatorname{alg}}(Y)$ is taken to $\Pb(Y)$ by the forgetful functor from algebraic to complex analytic perverse sheaves.
 This implies that the cohomology sheaves of $\Pb(Y)$ are constructible for an algebraic stratification of $\CharIrr(Y)= L_0 \cap L_1$, which must have finitely many strata.
-We conclude that $\HP^*(Y)$ is finitely generated. \end{remark}
+We conclude that $\HP^*(Y)$ is finitely generated.
+A similar argument applies to $\HPf^*(Y)$. \end{proof}

 The invariant $\lambda^P$ should be contrasted with the $\sl$ Casson invariant of three-manifolds defined by Curtis in \cite{Curtis}, which we will denote by $\lambda^C$.
 Her invariant counts only isolated irreducible representations.